John E. Rock was appointed to the Board of SFT after the 2018 municipal election.

 EX OFFICIO MEMBERS

-Ken MacDougall I was very excited to be appointed the Artistic Director of the Stirling Festival Theatre in September 2017 and the momentum has built throughout my first two years.
-The SFT, and the town of Stirling, have been a second home to me for over twenty years.
+Ken MacDougall I am proud to be the Artistic Director of the Stirling Festival Theatre since September 2017 and the momentum has built over time.
+The SFT and the town of Stirling have been a second home to me for over twenty years.

 Here in Stirling, I performed in five Pantos, including the first ever Naughty Panto in 2000.
 I am still stopped on the streets of Stirling and reminded of my character Woody by hearing … “Chop, chop, Woody!”
 I also appeared in numerous summer shows including Kitchen Witches, Anne of Green Gables and Mini Putt.
-Since 2010, I have been the Writer and Director of our annual Pantos and have written and performed in the Murder Mystery Dinner Theatre events in the upper Eugene Burrell Hall since 2003.
+Since 2010, I have been the Writer and Director of our annual Pantos and have written and performed in the Murder Mystery Dinner Theatre events in our upper Eugene Burrell Hall since 2003.

 My mantra for SFT, moving forward, is “Making new friends and reconnecting with old.”

-The Stirling Festival Theatre Board of Directors is responsible for the governance and oversight of the Stirling Festival Theatre and meets monthly in Stirling 9-10 times per year.
-The Annual General Meeting is held every March.
+The Stirling Festival Theatre Board of Directors is responsible for the governance and oversight of the Stirling Festival Theatre and meets in Stirling 9-10 times per year.
+The Annual General Meeting is held in May or June of each year.

 Individuals must become SFT Members to serve on the Board.